VoidElle/Restocker/README.md

         "id": 0
      }
    ```
-   You will find your ide using userinfobot in telegram
+   You will find your account id using userinfobot in telegram

 ## Contributing